dwillcox/cvode-amrex-driver/README.md

 linear systems are different (serialized vs flattened), and the relative tolerance for integration is 1.e-4.

-Timing for a 16**3 grid of cells:
+Timing for a 32**3 grid of cells:
-- 7.50 seconds for serial CVODE
+- 57 seconds for serial CVODE
-- 0.21 seconds for flattened CUDA CVODE
+- 0.83 seconds for flattened CUDA CVODE

-That's a speedup of about 36, which is pretty decent, especially for a grid as small as 16**3 like I tested with.
-The GPU could feasibly integrate many more zones simulataneously.
+That's a speedup of nearly 70, which is pretty decent for a grid this small, as the GPU can feasibly integrate many more zones than this simultaneously.